-Winter hours are 1-6pm Thurs.-Mon.
+Spring hours are 1-6pm Thurs.-Mon., although we’re often here later as the days get longer.
 Need something off hours?
 Give us a call at 541-563-7154 or Facebook message or email at email@example.com If we’re supposed to be closed, but it looks like we’re there, try the door.
 If it’s open, the shop’s open!
 In case of bad weather, check here at the blog for updates, on our Facebook as Ancient Light, or call the shop.

 Love & Light,